About Cathedrals on Fraser

 History of Cathedrals on Fraser

 In June 2016, Jack and Michelle took over the reins, with fresh eyes and renewed enthusiasm.
-Their daughter, Maggie, was born a few months later, and the family have made Fraser Island their home.
-With a background in environmental science and education, and a love of the outdoors, they look forward to enhancing your experience at Cathedrals on Fraser.
+Their daughter, Maggie, was born a few months later, followed by their second daughter, Jill in 2021 and the family have made the island their home.

-About Fraser Island
+K’gari Fraser Island Clean Up

 Brief History